-To handle the software requirement, a good laptop for video editing needs certain specifications so you can work without worrying about your computer crashing.
+To handle the software requirement, best laptops for video editing need certain specifications so you can work without worrying about your computer crashing.

 Welcome to the new age of video editing computers!
 You can now find laptops - from notebook computers to heavy duty workstations - capable of providing you with the power you need at a reasonable price.